backstrap/backstrap/README.md

 But here's where things get even more fun!
-The Backstrap object also provides constructors for several component classes that extend `Backbone.View`, to give you powerful (and good-looking!) data-driven, model-bound DOM widgets, using the power of Backbone-UI.
+The Backstrap object also provides constructors for several component classes that extend `Backbone.View`, to give you powerful (and good-looking!) data-driven, model-bound DOM components.

 The components are bound to either a Backbone Model or Collection.
 The components then automatically re-render when the bound model data changes.

-For efficiency, you should use the factory functions, like `$$.glyph()`, for static graphics.
-Use the object constructors, like `$$.Glyph()`, to bind a graphic object to a data model whose values may change over the life of the page.
+For efficiency, you should use the factory functions, like `$$.button()`, for static graphics.
+Use the object constructors, like `$$.Button()`, to bind a graphic object to a data model whose value may change over the life of the page.

 #### Badge